mwendaB/pitch/Readme.md

 | Display pitches | **On page load** | Each pitch displays author, title, pitch, date comment tab |
 | To add a pitch  | **Click an add pitch** | Redirected to the pitch collection form|

+## Known Bugs
+After creating an account for the first time the user is not redirected to the login page since the welcoming email is not sent to the user.
+This is due to the gmail security which doesnt allow none recognized auto sending emails.

 ## SetUp / Installation Requirements
 ### Prerequisites